 The Piebald Gene

 In case she did not inherit the “piebald gene” from neither one of her parents, white, of course won’t be in her fur coat.
-In this case we are talking about a tortoiseshell cat with a strong dominant combination of brown and orange mixture fur coat and not a calico cat with orange brown patches intertwined in dominant white.
+In this case we are talking about a tortoiseshell cat with a strong dominant combination of brown and orange mixture fur coat and not a calico cat with orange and brown patches intertwined into a dominantly white fur color.

-We all know where rules are, there is at least one exception sometimes even more contradicting the rule, right?
+You know, where rules are, there is at least one exception, sometimes even more, contradicting the rule, right?